BeamMW/docs-gitbook/dev/guides/building-beam.md

 1. `Master` branch is for development.
 2. `Testnet` branch is a sandbox for users interested in testing Beam.
-3. `Mainnet` branch is the most recent version of each Beam project.&#x20;
+3. `Mainnet` branch is the most recent version of each Beam project.

 ### _CMake_ Options